dougeby/IntuneDocs/intune/data-outside-protect.md

 As part of next steps, you can learn more about the other ways you can increase the protection of your company's data, including:

 * Learn how to use [Azure Information Protection on iOS and Android devices](https://docs.microsoft.com/information-protection/rms-client/mobile-app-faq.
-* For Windows Phone and Mac computers, learn about [Microsoft Rights Management sharing Application](https://technet.microsoft.com/dn451248).
+* For Windows Phone and Mac computers, learn about [Microsoft Rights Management Sharing Application](https://technet.microsoft.com/dn451248).